sinabaghal/sinabaghal.github.io/_pages/about.md

 ### A Termination Criterion for Stochastic Gradient Descent for Binary Classification

 Early stopping rules and termination criteria play a central role in machine learning.
 Models trained via first order methods without early stopping may not predict well on future data since they over-fit the given samples.
-For my PhD project, I proposed a simple and computationally inexpensive termination criterion which exhibits a good degree of predictability on yet unseen data.
-We provide theoretical and numerical evidence for the effectiveness of our test.
+For my PhD project, I worked on a simple and computationally inexpensive termination criterion which exhibits a good degree of predictability on yet unseen data.
+Theoretical and numerical evidence are also provided for the effectiveness of the test.
 I presented the results at [**OPT2020**](https://opt-ml.org/oldopt/opt20/papers.html) (Workshop on Optimization for Machine Learning with Neurips).
 To see the poster, click [**here**](https://opt-ml.org/oldopt/posters/2020/poster_7.pdf).

 <p align="center">
 <img src="http://sinabaghal.github.io/images/binC.png" width="150%" height="150%">